 Walking from class to class, the visitor notices that there is a school culture and school wide systems that uphold and support the high expectations set for students.
-All classrooms include signs that reinforce the school's values, a board that states the nightly homework for each subject, and a common blackboard configuration that includes an AIM for the lesson, a Do Now (or starting activity), and an agenda.
+All classrooms include signs that reinforce the school's values, a board that states the student learning objective and a consistent, structured schedule.
+Our classrooms reflect the personalities and identities of our students.
+There are clear examples of how the teacher and students have created a space that is their own.

 All teacher instruction follows the "I do, we do, you do" format, incorporating engaging strategies, group work, and the latest techniques learned from professional development to increase and drive student performance.
 All teachers are trained to expect one hundred percent student participation, and use devices and systems incorporated school-wide such as SLANT (Sit up, Listen, Ask Questions, Nod, and Track) to keep students attentive.
+This expectation is supported by the inclusion of Kagan strategies, which focus on increasing student engagement.
 Transitions are smooth and without disturbance, maximizing efficiency and minimizing distraction.
 Students have been inculcated with training in systems as simple as raising hands, handing back papers and moving in lines, to complex systems involving respectfully offering feedback to peers during class.
+Our students are equally joyful and collaborative, as they are structured and consistent.
+This fine balance is possible with a strong sense of community and supported with restorative practices.
+Relationships matter and all actions reflect this.
+Throughout the day, students are recognized and praised for good deeds, best work, and strong collaboration.
+They can move up and down on a class color clip chart.
+When a student moves down, they have an opportunity to repair the harm, restore the relationship, and try again.